Back-to-back house: Contemporary use

 Leeds and its surrounding region is the only area where back-to-back houses still exist in large numbers, having been refurbished to include "mod cons" such as indoor bathrooms and central heating.
-These modernised back-to-backs are popular with residents because they are easier to maintain than typical houses.
-The houses have proved to be popular with buy to let investors, who helped to increase prices significantly during the early-mid 2000s.
-The house style is also popular among student populations, as little exterior maintenance is required and they are often close to universities and colleges, particularly in the areas of Headingley, Burley and Kirkstall.
+These modernised back-to-backs are popular with residents due to ease of maintenance.
+The houses became popular with buy to let investors, who helped to increase prices significantly during the early-mid 2000s.
+The house style became popular among student populations, with little exterior maintenance required and close proximity to universities and colleges, particularly in the areas of Headingley, Burley and Kirkstall.

 Although banned by existing building regulations for new builds, architects are keen for the regulations to be relaxed, particularly as many of the historical health concerns associated with back-to-back-housing, such as open sewers and communal toilets, are no longer relevant.

 A study was conducted in 2008 to canvas the views of the communities living in these properties, to help ensure that they could continue in use into the 21st century.
 Seventy-five per cent of those questioned suggested that the heritage value of the houses was important to the identity of Leeds.
 Overall, 51 per cent of respondents were positive, and 45 per cent felt negatively towards them.
 Residents of these back-to-backs generally felt strongly about their heritage value, but their opinions were not valued as highly as non-residents or professionals.
 Despite the feedback, there was insufficient recognition that the properties should be protected because of their perceived heritage value.